-The field experience includes a 240 hour health care management students experience which takes place in an appropriate health care setting.
+The field experience includes a 120 hour experience which takes place in an appropriate public health setting.
 Settings may include hospitals, managed care organizations, government agencies or health departments, community organizations, advocacy programs or other related health settings.

-The entire field experience process takes two quarters, beginning with the field experience search process which takes place during HSCI 489 Pre Field Experience, experiencing the field placement in HSCI 495, a senior seminar in HSCI 493, and ending with the required final project report, portfolio, and poster presentation.
+The entire field experience process takes approximately a year, beginning with the field experience search process which takes place during HSCI 489 Pre Field Experience, experiencing the field placement in HSCI 495, a senior seminar in HSCI 493 offered concurrent with 495, and ending with the required final project report, and portfolio.

-The Goal of the Field ExperienceThe field experience is intended to provide an applied practical experience where students have an opportunity to integrate knowledge, skill, and expereince.
+The Goal of the Field ExperienceThe field experience is intended to provide an applied practical experience where students have an opportunity to integrate knowledge, skill, and experience.

 The purpose of the field experience is to:

-- Provide an opportunity to work with health care professionals on a meaningful project related to health care management.
+- Provide an opportunity to work with public health professionals on a meaningful project related to health education or health management.